vvaezian/MultiLingoVocabularyPractice/README.md

 The user can add or delete words to/from the database.

-## To-Do
+#### To-Do
+- Add button for Pronunciation
-- password reset
+- Password Reset
-- flag for source lang
+- Add flag for source language
-- Pronunciation
-- Google/FB sign-in
+- Google/FB Sign-in
-- Lower/upper case r treated as two words
-- fill out the database (if user add a language, the previously added words should be translated in the new language)
+- Fill out the empty values in the database (if user adds a language, the previously added words should be translated in the new language)
 - Move files to another server

+#### Bugs to Fix
+- Lower/upper case words are treated as two words